Arthroscopy - Knee

 6. What is the success rate of the surgery?

-Another complication is loosening of the implant which is again either due to the poor bone quality or improper fixation.
+Another complication is loosening of the implant, which is again either due to poor bone quality or improper fixation.
 Loosening can be prevented by the proper judgment of bone stock and the use of special implants with stems and good surgical skills.
 Loosening has been very rare in our hands.

 7. How long does it take to recover?